December 5, 2011

 Sugar syrup into egg whites:

-- Beating the egg whites at moderately slow speed, dribble into them the boiling syrup – trying to avoid the wires of the whip.
+- Beating the other 3 egg whites at moderately slow speed, dribble into them the boiling syrup – trying to avoid the wires of the whip.

 - Increase speed to moderately fast, and beat until cool and the egg whites form stiff, shining, upstanding peaks.
 The meringue is now ready.